 Chaumont Landmark For Many Years, O. S. Wilcox Residence Became National Hotel Then Carlier Hotel In Later Years

-Oren Schuyler Wilcox, O. S. herein, began construction on the Wilcox residence, later the National Hotel, on a Monday in June of 1873 with the digging of the cellar to his new house.
-The lot, on the corner of Main and Madison Street, would be right next to the Hiram Copley building made of limestone which would serve as the office showcasing their limestone business.
+Oren Schuyler Wilcox, O. S. Wilcox herein, began construction on the Wilcox residence, later the National Hotel, on a Monday in June of 1873 with the digging of the cellar to his new house.
+On the corner of Main and Madison Street, the lot would be right next to the Hiram Copley building made of limestone, serving as the office showcasing their limestone business.

-On December 1, 1873, The Watertown Daily Times would note–
+On December 1, 1873, The Watertown Daily Times reported–

 It was also stated that the cost of the Wilcox residence would be over $7,000 upon its completion.
-He would plan to open a grocery store in Chaumont, but it apparently wasn’t a successful venture.
+He planned to open a grocery store in Chaumont, but it wasn’t successful.
 In July of 1877, the Times would state he was planning to remodel his large residence into a hotel with plans to open it the following year.
 It’s unknown if he went through with his plans at that time because he ended up forming a partnership, Wilcox and Dewey, which sold dry goods and clothing.

-At some point around 1888, the Wilcox residence would become the National Hotel – a true nightmare for researchers as everyplace seemingly had a National Hotel, whether big or small, during the era.
-A brief passage in the Daily Times noted in that year a new National Hotel in Jefferson county, while two years later associating it with Clark Wilday.
-The venture must have lasted less than a decade for in 1896, it would be leased by L. Crouse, formerly proprietor of the Peck House in Chaumont, who would place ads in the Watertown Daily Times letting patrons know that, although changing its name to the Crouse Hotel, they intended to keep a first-class place in every respect.
+At some point around 1888, the Wilcox residence would become the National Hotel – a true nightmare for researchers as every place seemingly had a National Hotel, whether big or small, during the era.
+A brief passage in the Daily Times noted a new National Hotel in Jefferson County that year, while two years later associating it with Clark Wilday.
+The venture must have lasted less than a decade, for in 1896, it would be leased by L. Crouse, formerly proprietor of the Peck House in Chaumont, who would place ads in the Watertown Daily Times letting patrons know that, although changing its name to the Crouse Hotel, they intended to keep a first-class place in every respect.

 In 1945, the former Venture Inn and Grace Adams residence would be sold to Mr. and Mrs. G. Maurice Carney and Mr. and Mrs. John Bourlier, which the Watertown Daily Times reported, “the building, the former residence of Mrs. Grace Adams, was converted to a hotel in 1945 by the Carneys,” which implies Miss Adams, as she had always been referred to prior, had, at one time, stopped running it as an Inn.
 The new owners would proceed to rename it the “Carlier Hotel,” taking the first three letters of the Carney last name and combining it with the last four letters of the Bourlier name.

-On the afternoon of March 31, 1957, a fire would destroy Chaumont landmark.
-An employee arriving to his job as bartender, Leo Bourn, father of the Deputy Fire Chief Victor Bourn, discovered the fire just after 1 p.m.
+On the afternoon of March 31, 1957, a fire destroyed the Chaumont landmark.
+An employee arriving to his job as a bartender, Leo Bourn, father of Deputy Fire Chief Victor Bourn, discovered the fire just after 1 p.m.
 250 firemen would fight the blaze caused by an explosion, the Watertown Daily Times would report–

 The Carlier Hotel, an 83-year-old village landmark at the corner of Main and Madison Streets, was destroyed Sunday afternoon by fire, believed to have been started by an overflowed oil-burning heating unit.
 The lost was estimated at between $40,000 and $50,000, partially covered by insurance.